A safe and effective COVID-19 vaccine is a critical component of the U.S. strategy to reduce COVID-19-related illnesses, hospitalizations, and deaths.

 A. Distribution within counties will be overseen by local health departments (LHD).
 IDPH will work with LHDs to ensure providers have adequate amounts of vaccine to support the municipalities/communities they serve.

 A. Any COVID-19 vaccine authorized by the U.S. Food and Drug Administration (FDA) is expected to be effective.
-Data available at this point would suggest that the Pfizer and Moderna vaccines are very similar in their abilities to produce immunity to the virus.
-The recommendation would be to take whatever vaccine is made available to you and be sure to receive the booster shot of that same vaccine at the appropriate time.
+Data available at this point would suggest that the Pfizer-BioNTech and Moderna vaccines are very similar in their abilities to produce immunity to the virus; the Johnson & Johnson Janssen vaccine was nearly 75% effective.
+The recommendation would be to take whatever vaccine is made available to you.
+Be sure to receive the booster shot of the Pfizer or Moderna vaccines at the appropriate time.
 If you choose not to get a second dose, you may reduce the effectiveness of the vaccine.
+The Johnson & Johnson Janssen vaccine only requires a single dose.

 Q. What happens if they run out of the vaccine before I get my second shot?